Jim Jordan to be charged, faces 2 years in prison & $200,000 fine for contempt **

 Jordan claims falsely that he knew absolutely nothing, and no one ever told him about it, when in fact and in law, Jordan was shielding Strauss, with whom Jordan shares sociopathic predilections.

-Jim Jordan, who Defense department officials described as acting like a Pitbull in the presence of the disgraced former-chief-executive, Trump, will be charged with a felony -- obstruction of an official proceeding.
+Jim Jordan, whom Defense department officials described as acting like a Pitbull in the presence of the disgraced former-chief-executive, Trump, will be charged with a felony -- obstruction of an official proceeding.

-Obstruction of an official proceeding carries a sentence of 20 years in prison. **
+Obstruction of an official proceeding carries with it a sentence of up to 20 years in prison. **

 To date, Jordan has been able to deflect scrutiny of the fact that he, like Strauss, is a remorseless sociopath.